Housos: Notes

+Controversy

-ControversyHousos came under fire from a number of western Sydney residents, who had called on SBS not to put the series on air.
+Housos came under fire from a number of western Sydney residents, who had called on SBS not to put the series on air.
 A petition which was initiated by residents on a housing commission property received thousands of signatures, and the efforts gained support from local politicians.
 Mount Druitt MP Richard Amery presented the petition in Parliament in late April 2011.
 Housos was also at the centre of a controversy in February 2011 when Nine Network's A Current Affair, initially claimed that the series was "reality TV".
 Nine Network later said that the mistake originated from an 18-year-old woman working at ninemsn.
 SBS was also forced to defend the show by stating that the series was not receiving funding from the government, and it was instead being funded by the network's own revenue raising activities.